MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-use.md

 title: Use the Windows Update for Business reports data ms.reviewer:
 manager: dougeby
-description: How to use the Windows Update for Business reports data. ms.prod: windows-client
+description: How to use the Windows Update for Business reports data for custom solutions using tools like Azure Monitor Logs. ms.prod: windows-client
 author: mestew
 ms.author: mstewart